 Hypertrophic cardiomyopathy (HCM) is a genetic heart disease that is associated with sudden cardiac death.
 This disease has a prevalence of 1 per 500 and a mortality rate that is 4-fold higher in young adults than the general US population [1]–[6].
 There is no cure for HCM [7]; most treatments (e.g., septal myectomy and pharmacological treatments) are designed to alleviate symptoms and decrease the risk of sudden cardiac death [8].
 This disease can be classified generally into two phenotypes based on whether the left ventricular (LV) outflow tract is obstructed (obstructive HCM) or not (non-obstructive HCM) [9], [10].
 In both phenotypes, myocardial fiber disarray is a histopathological hallmark [11] that is either confined to some particular region in the LV or is distributed throughout the entire LV.
 Besides myofiber disarray, HCM is also associated with other key histopathological features such as asymmetrical septal hypertrophy in the LV, changes in the myocardial contractility, and cardiac fibrosis [12]–[20].
 These features have been associated with changes in the LV function seen in HCM patients, such as a reduction in (global and segmental) longitudinal and circumferential strains [6], [21]–[23], active tension [24], an increase in relative ATP consumption during tension generation [25], and a reduction in myocardial work [26].

 Given the multiple histopathological features present in HCM patients, how each of these features contributes to the changes in the LV function is not clear.
-Although clinical studies can help reveal abnormalities of myocardial structure (e.g., myofiber disarray) associated with HCM [27], the causal link of these features to LV function is difficult to ascertain these studies .
+Although clinical studies can help reveal abnormalities of myocardial structure (e.g., myofiber disarray) associated with HCM [27], the causal link of these features to LV function is difficult to ascertain in these studies .
 As such, the relative contribution of these remodeling features (i.e. asymmetrical hypertrophy, myofiber disarray) to the impairment of LV function in HCM patients still remains unclear.
 Mathematical modeling can help resolve this issue by quantifying the causal effects of the remodeling features to changes in the LV function in HCM patients.
 In relation to HCM, a few computational models have been developed to investigate the effects of remodeling features on LV function [28], [29].
 Specifically, mathematical models based on an idealized ellipsoidal LV geometry has been developed to investigate how regional strain is affected by myofiber disarray [30] and sarcomeric mutation [28].
 A study was also conducted on the effects of remodeling features associated with HCM by perturbing the heart geometry of a healthy volunteer [29].
 These studies, however, do not consider the difference in LV mechanics between obstructive and non-obstructive HCM and patient-specific LV geometries that encapsulate the heterogeneous distribution of wall thickness associated with this disease.
 Other computational studies are focused only on obstructive HCM [32][33], but they did not consider the effects of myofiber disarray.

-To address these limitations, we developed patient-specific finite element (FE) LV models based on clinical measurements from patients with 2 different types of HCM (obstructive and non-obstructive) and a control subject here.
+To address these limitations, we developed patient-specific finite element (FE) LV models based on clinical measurements from patients with 2 different types of HCM (obstructive and non-obstructive) and a control subject.
 These models were constructed based on patient-specific LV geometries that were segmented from cardiac magnetic resonance images of these subjects.
 The models were coupled to a closed loop circulatory model and calibrated using patient-specific clinical measurements of the LV volume waveform, blood pressures and peak global longitudinal strain (GLS).
 Contractile function of the cardiac muscle fibers in the 3 subjects were determined by the calibration.
 The calibrated models were then applied to investigate the effects of different degrees of myofiber disarray on LV function in both the obstructive and non-obstructive HCM subjects.

 Methods: